WildernessLabs/Documentation/docs/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/index.md

 The actual algorithm has three steps to it:

- 1. Calculate the current error, which is the difference between the desired target, _reference_ state and the current _actual_ state.
+ 1. **Calculate the Error** - The current error is the difference between the desired target, _reference_ state and the current _actual_ state.
- 2. Calculate the corrections needed to change the system state to the desired state, by multiplying the current error by the _Proportional_, _Integral_, and _Derivative_ corrective action calculations.
+ 2. **Calculate the PID Corrections** - The corrections needed to change the system state to the desired state are calculated by multiplying the current error by the _Proportional_, _Integral_, and _Derivative_ corrective action calculations.
+While they are based on calculus, each of these calculations are trivial and examined below.
- 3. Add together all three corrective actions into a single change quantity.
+ 3. **Sum the Corrections** - Add together all three corrective actions into a single change quantity.

 The output might then be a value such as `0.75`, which specifies that the hotplate needs to be set to `75%` power, in order to arrive at the desired temperature, based on the current conditions.